 Student life in Middle School is rich and full.
 Students have opportunities to be involved in Student Government, the HOPE Squad, National Junior Honor Society, Middle School dances and activities, peer tutoring, and a variety of student-organized clubs such as chess, sign-language, comedy improv, and others.
 In the fall, each grade level ventures off campus for two days to explore various sites around the state.
 In the spring, graduating Eighth Graders enjoy a day at Lagoon and a culminating overnight wilderness experience.

 The Annual Report is jointly produced by the Board of Trustees and Administration.
 It contains detailed explanations regarding academic performance (based on the most recent data available), school finances for the fiscal year, adherence to school mission, and achievement of goals.
 Please find below links to current and past Annual Reports.

-The WSD Strategic Plan is a living document that is continually updated by decisions and directives of the Board of Directors and refined through the recommendations of stakeholders.
+The WSD Strategic Plan for School Improvement is a living document that is continually updated by decisions and directives of the Board of Directors and refined through the recommendations of stakeholders.
 The Plan informs parents as stakeholders of the current direction of the school and its present short and long-term goals.
 The Board’s Annual Strategic Planning Meeting in January is dedicated to reviewing existing goals, adding interim objectives and long-term goals, and removing specific objectives or goals already accomplished.